-Hood is the author of six books.
+Hood is the author of seven books.
 The most recent one is Catalyst: Jim Martin and the Rise of North Carolina Republicans (2015).
 Hood’s other books include Our Best Foot Forward: An Investment Plan for North Carolina’s Economic Recovery (2012), Selling the Dream: Why Advertising is Good Business (2005), Investor Politics (2001), The Heroic Enterprise: Business and the Common Good (1996), and two volumes of family history.
-He is currently writing the biography of former North Carolina Gov. James G. Martin.

 At JLF, Hood created the E.A.
-Morris Fellowship for Emerging Leaders, a yearlong program that prepares young North Carolinians for leadership roles in government, business, and nonprofits.
-He also serves on the faculty of the N.C.
+Morris Fellowship for Emerging Leaders, a yearlong program that prepares young North Carolinians for leadership roles in business, government, and nonprofits.
+He also serves on the faculty and board of directors at the N.C.
 Institute of Political Leadership, on the boards of the Student Free Press Association and the Pope Center for Higher Education Policy, as co-chair of the North Carolina Leadership Forum, and as a member of the North Carolina Commission on the Administration of Law & Justice.

 Hood received his degree in journalism in 1988 from the University of North Carolina at Chapel Hill, where he founded a magazine called The Carolina Critic was eventually published on six university campuses.
 Hood currently serves on the UNC-Chapel Hill Board of Visitors and as chairman of the Carolina Liberty Foundation, which provides financial support to conservative and libertarian student groups at Chapel Hill.

 He is a Mecklenburg County native and currently resides in Wake County with his wife, two sons, and a stepdaughter.